coderboy-exe/judas/README.md

 ## Usage

+### -- These Instructions are outdated.
+The README will be updated soon --

 1. The keywords file is in the `data` folder.
 You can add as many more context files for GPT to index and use.
 (N.B: This will cost more money as the usage is calculated by number of tokens/characters).
 2. To run the crawler, run the `index.py` file with the URL to be crawled/categorized as the second command line argument.
 For example: